Role-based access control

 Tip

-Use Windows Authentication for integrated security whenever possible to simplify credential management and enhance security.
+Use Windows Authentication for integrated security whenever possible to simplify credential management and improve security.

 Step 3: Create database roles

-You can use database roles to group permissions, making them easier to manage and assign to users.
+You can use database roles to group permissions and make them easier to manage and assign to users.
 To create custom database roles, use Security Manager or SQL Editor.

 1. Open Security Manager.

-2. Create the role, for example, Role_Analysts, and assign a schema owner if needed.
+2. Create a role, for example, Role_Analyst, and assign a schema owner if needed.

 3. Save the changes.